syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/Sliding-Direction.md

 {% endtabs %}

-## TopToBottom
+## Top to Bottom

-Items can be navigated from Top to Bottom only.
+Items can be navigated from top to bottom only.

 {% tabs %}